 - Understand when consent is needed for use of personal data

-This course contributes to PUB 9 and PUB 16 of the Book & Journal Publishing National Occupational Standards.
+This course contributes to PUB 9, 16, 25, 26, and 27 of the Book & Journal Publishing National Occupational Standards.

 - Review of copyright basics, are there any differences between print and digital content?